Achievable logoAchievable logo

 Absolute value functions

-To find x→0lim∣x∣, direct substitution works well and the limit is 0.
-But suppose
+To find x→0lim∣x∣, direct substitution works and the limit is 0.
+But absolute values can create indeterminate forms when the expression inside the bars becomes 0.

 f(x)=∣x−1∣x2−3x+2

-and you wanted to find x→1limf(x).
-Direct substitution in this case results in 00.
+and you want to find x→1limf(x).
+Direct substitution gives 00.

 ∣x∣=⎩⎨⎧x−xif x≥0if x<0